Deductive reasoning: Conceptions of deduction

 Deductive arguments differ from non-deductive arguments in that the truth of their premises ensures the truth of their conclusion.
 There are two important conceptions of what this exactly means.
 They are referred to as the syntactic and the semantic approach.
 According to the syntactic approach, whether an argument is deductively valid depends only on its form, syntax, or structure.
 Two arguments have the same form if they use the same logical vocabulary in the same arrangement, even if their contents differ.
 For example, the arguments "if it rains then the street will be wet; it rains; therefore, the street will be wet" and "if the meat is not cooled then it will spoil; the meat is not cooled; therefore, it will spoil" have the same logical form: they follow the modus ponens.
 Their form can be expressed more abstractly as "if A then B; A; therefore B" in order to make the common syntax explicit.
 There are various other valid logical forms or rules of inference, like modus tollens or the disjunction elimination.
 The syntactic approach then holds that an argument is deductively valid if and only if its conclusion can be deduced from its premises using a valid rule of inference.
 One difficulty for the syntactic approach is that it is usually necessary to express the argument in a formal language in order to assess whether it is valid.
-But since the problem of deduction is also relevant for natural languages, this often brings with it the difficulty of translating the natural language argument into a formal language, a process that comes with various problems of its own.
+This often brings with it the difficulty of translating the natural language argument into a formal language, a process that comes with various problems of its own.
 Another difficulty is due to the fact that the syntactic approach depends on the distinction between formal and non-formal features.
 While there is a wide agreement concerning the paradigmatic cases, there are also various controversial cases where it is not clear how this distinction is to be drawn.